openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/metrics/README.md

 * `map` - mean average precision.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `DetectionAnnotation`, `DetectionPrediction`.
   * `overlap_threshold` - minimal value for intersection over union that allows to make decision that prediction bounding box is true positive.
   * `overlap_method` - method for calculation bbox overlap.
 You can choose between intersection over union (`iou`), defined as area of intersection divided by union of annotation and prediction boxes areas, and intersection over area (`ioa`), defined as area of intersection divided by ara of prediction box.
-  * `include_boundaries` - allows include boundaries in overlap calculation process.
+  * `include_boundaries` - allows including boundaries in overlap calculation process.
 If it is True then width and height of box is calculated by max - min + 1.
-  * `ignore_difficult` - allows to ignore difficult annotation boxes in metric calculation.
+  * `ignore_difficult` - allows ignoring difficult annotation boxes in metric calculation.
 In this case, difficult boxes are filtered annotations from postprocessing stage.
   * `distinct_conf` - select only values for distinct confidences.
   * `allow_multiple_matches_per_ignored` - allows multiple matches per ignored.
   * `label_map` - the field in annotation metadata, which contains dataset label map  (Optional, should be provided if different from default).